onomyprotocol/ochain/docs/validators/validator-faq.md

 The validator that is selected to propose the next block is called proposer.
 Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded Atoms) of the validator.
 For example, if the total bonded stake across all validators is 100 Atoms and a validator's total stake is 10 Atoms, then this validator will proposer ~10% of the blocks.

-### Will validators of the Cosmos Hub ever be required to validate other zones in the Cosmos ecosystem?
+### Will validators of the Onomy ever be required to validate other zones in the Cosmos ecosystem?

 Yes, they will.
 If governance decides so, validators of the Cosmos hub may be required to validate additional zones in the Cosmos ecosystem.